pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Limitations

 ::: warning

 Only one Ingress Controller instance/replica is supported per Pomerium cluster.

 :::

 ## Installation

 ### Helm

-Our instructions for [Installing Pomering Using Helm](/docs/k8s/helm.md) includes the Ingress Controller as part of the documented configuration.
+Our instructions for [Installing Pomerium Using Helm](/docs/k8s/helm.md) includes the Ingress Controller as part of the documented configuration.

 ```yaml